 Dementia affects each person differently, in varying degrees and at different rates.
-Individuals usually need to experience two or more symptoms that dramatically interfere with their daily life to receive a dementia diagnosis.
-However, if you notice one or more signs of dementia in someone you love, schedule an appointment with a doctor who can make a complete assessment.
+Individuals usually need to experience two or more symptoms that dramatically interfere with their daily life to receive a diagnosis.
+However, if you notice one or more signs in someone you love, schedule an appointment with a doctor who can make a complete assessment.

-Six early warning symptoms of dementia may include:
+Six early warning symptoms may include: